CS3398-Badoons-Ciao/CS3398-Badoons-F2019/README.md

   * Next Step: Continue adding model back in features to the GUI and add Travic ci Junit testing and connecting further featuers to the model
 * Charles - Backend linking with the model and gui is working.
 Finish adding features to match our backend's functions to the GUI, such as a account creation to the title screen.
 * Rebekah -  Transition to working on the GUI.
-* Alex - Got the GPA calculations set up and Organized file structure of the project
+* Alex - Got the JUnit tests working and the Excel exporting feature backend working
-  * Next Step: Help get all of the backend functionality that we worked on in the first sprint into the GUI
+  * Next Step: Help get all of the backend functionality that we worked on in the first 2 sprint into the GUI, as well as add Travis-CI for continuous integration

 ## Vision
 > Our team is building a desktop application for students to assist them in tracking academic performance.